Updated August 16, 2023

 Excel Absolute Value – Example #1

-In this example, we are going to see how to use ABS function by following the below steps.
+In this example, we will see how to use the ABS function by following the steps below.

-Now we are going to use ABS function which will return the positive number by following the below procedure.
+Now we will use the ABS function, which will return a positive number by following the procedure below.

 - Click on the Output column.

-- Use ABS formula as =ABS(A2) as shown in the below screenshot.
+- Use the ABS formula as =ABS(A2), as shown in the below screenshot.

-- In the above screenshot, the first row contains positive number so there is no difference and ABS function returned the absolute value of the number.
+- In the above screenshot, the first row contains a positive number, so there is no difference, and the ABS function returns the absolute value of the number.